Feature Augmentation of GNNs for ILPs: Local Uniqueness Suffices: Related Works

-The following PE methods are \emph{complementary} to our color-based UID scheme, and we therefore regard them as orthogonal components rather than head-to-head baselines.
-Graph Transformers with Laplacian-eigenvector absolute positional encodings (LapPE) were introduced by \citet{dwivedi2020generalization}. \citet{lim2022sign} design architectures invariant to eigenvector sign and eigenspace basis, making spectral PEs robust to symmetry choices. \citet{huang2023stability} further improve stability and expressivity by processing eigenvectors via eigenvalue-weighted, softly partitioned eigenspaces.
-Beyond explicit eigenvectors, \citet{eliasof2023graph} obtain scalable PEs by filtering random signals with the graph Laplacian. \cite{kanatsoulis2025learning} propose permutation-invariant features with lower computational cost and improved stability. \citet{dwivedi2021graph} decouple random-walk–based PEs from other structural signals to build more flexible architectures.
-Finally, \citet{bechler2024utilization} align latent spaces induced by different PEs through tailored losses to promote permutation equivariance.
+{The following positional-encoding (PE) methods are \emph{complementary} to our color-based UID scheme and are therefore best viewed as orthogonal design dimensions rather than head-to-head baselines.
+Graph Transformers with Laplacian-eigenvector absolute positional encodings (LapPE) were introduced by \citet{dwivedi2020generalization}. \citet{lim2022sign} design architectures that are invariant to eigenvector sign and eigenspace basis, making spectral PEs robust to symmetry choices. \citet{huang2023stability} further improve stability and expressivity by processing eigenvectors via eigenvalue-weighted, softly partitioned eigenspaces.
+Beyond explicit eigenvectors, \citet{eliasof2023graph} obtain scalable PEs by filtering random signals with the graph Laplacian, while \citet{kanatsoulis2025learning} propose permutation-invariant features with lower computational cost and improved stability. \citet{dwivedi2021graph} decouple random-walk–based PEs from other structural signals to build more flexible architectures, and \citet{bechler2024utilization} align latent spaces induced by different PEs via tailored losses to promote permutation equivariance.